mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 In a production, deploy each member of the replica set to its own machine and if possible bind to the standard MongoDB port of ``27017``.
-Use the :setting:`bind_ip` option to ensure that MongoDB listen for connections from applications on the configured address.
+Use the :setting:`bind_ip` option to ensure that MongoDB listens for connections from applications on the configured address.

-For a geographically distributed replica set, ensure that one system resides in each secondary site, while the remaining systems are in the primary site.
+For a geographically distributed replica set, ensure that one system resides in each secondary site, while the remaining :program:`mongod` instances are in the primary site.

 See :doc:`/core/replica-set-architectures` for more information.

 Connectivity
 ~~~~~~~~~~~~

-Ensure that network traffic can pass between all members in the network
+Ensure that network traffic can pass between all members of the set
-securely and efficiently.
-Consider the following:
+and all clients in the network securely and efficiently.
+Consider the
+following:

 - Establish a virtual private network.
 Ensure that your network topology
   routes all traffic between members within a single site over the local
   area network.

-- Configure authentication so that only servers and processes with
+- Configure authentication to prevent connections from unknown clients
-  authentication can connect to the replica set.
+  to the replica set.

 - Configure networking and firewall rules so that incoming and outgoing
   packets are permitted only on the default MongoDB port and only from